 (2) Japan Studies Course----6 hours/each semester (Mid/Advanced level courses).

-Details will be provided once you are accepted to a program.
+Details will be provided once you are accepted to a program, however, each year similar courses to the previous year are offered.

 (3) Class size